mattgoucher/jQuery-Stupid-Slider/README.md

 ### Stupid Slider
 A slider built to harness CSS transitions, instead of slow javascript ones.
 It will toggle classes on your slide elements, and shift the elements around to create a seamless, loopable slider.
+Wanna see for yourself?
+Check out this [Live Demo](http://mattgoucher.com/jquery.stupid-slider/)

 #### Why?
 Because it's 2014, man.
 Lets add transitions to everything.
 Also, the plugin is less than **2k**